reduxkotlin/redux-kotlin/docs/introduction/GettingStarted.md

 __For a multiplatform project:__

-It is published with Gradle meta-data, so only needs to be specified in your common sourceset:
+Artifacts are published with Gradle meta-data, so dependency only needs to be declared in your common sourceset:

 ```groovy
 kotlin {